Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 The Washington Wizards have made four appearances in the NBA Finals and won once in 1978.

-The Washington Wizards play at the Capital One Arena in Washington, DC.
-The seating map for Capital One Arena can be viewed here.
+The Washington Wizards play at the Capital One Arena in Washington, D.C.
+The seating chart for Capital One Arena can be viewed here.

 There are currently no reviews